wilfredinni/python-cheatsheet/README.md

 ### Indexing and Slicing Strings

+The index of a string starts from zero, as in the following example for the string 'Hello world!':

     H   e   l   l   o       w   o   r   l   d    !
     0   1   2   3   4   5   6   7   8   9   10   11

+We can access the characters at each index by writing the name of the string, then specifying the index in brackets as follows:

 ```python
 >>> spam = 'Hello world!'